 You know the email habit.

-This morning, I had about 47 new emails in my inbox that had literally nothing to do with anything I’m working on.
+The morning of this writing, I had about 47 new emails in my inbox that had literally nothing to do with anything I’m working on.
 So I went on a rampage.
 There wasn’t a single one of those emails and the companies who sent them that stayed in my inbox.
 Good riddance.

 I talk to my team all the time about where their focus is.
 I’m not great on tracking loads of data, and I don’t have the specifics for this either, but I bet I spend hours a week opening, looking at, and deleting junk emails.
 So I finally took the natural next step and Googled, “How much time do people spend opening and reading emails?”